OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_profile.rst

 :code:`Driver`, :code:`Matrix` and :code:`Jacobian`.

-The simplest way to use instance-based profiling is via the command line using the :code:`openmdao iprof` command.
+The simplest way to use instance-based profiling is via the command line using the :code:`om iprof` command.
 For example:

 .. code::

-   openmdao iprof <your_python_script_here>
+   om iprof <your_python_script_here>

 This will collect the profiling data, start a web server, and pop up an icicle viewer